systerel/S2OPC/README.md

 ## S2OPC OPC UA Toolkit

-This OPC UA Toolkit project provides a C source code implementation including an OPC UA communication stack, B model and C source code implementation for a minimal set of services and a cryptographic library adaptation for OPC UA needs (using mbedtls).
+This OPC UA Toolkit project provides a Client/Server C source code implementation including an OPC UA communication stack, B model and C source code implementation for a minimal set of services and a cryptographic library adaptation for OPC UA needs (using mbedtls).
+This OPC UA Toolkit project also provides a PubSub C source code implementation, it shares some components with Client/Server part (cryptographic services, OPC UA types, etc.).

-The S2OPC UA Toolkit is the result of the Research and Development project INGOPCS (2016-2018).
+The S2OPC OPC UA Client / server Toolkit is the result of the Research and Development project INGOPCS (2016-2018).
 Systematic and Minalogic centers of innovation supported the project as part of the French FUI CFP.

 INGOPCS goals: